MaastrichtU-IDS/d2s-cli/README.md

 pipx install twine
 ```

 > If you experience issues with Bash or ZSH because `d2s` is not defined when installing for dev.
-Then add `pip3 install --editable develop/d2s-cli` to `.zshrc`
+Then add `pip install --editable develop/d2s-cli` to `.zshrc`

 You might need to install Python3.7 for dev (dev with python3.6 should work though)